-In this section you'll find information on how MusicHub works and how to become a member.
+In this section you'll find information about how MusicHub works and how to become a member.

-MusicHub is for creators and music industry professionals with an independent mindset, looking for an easy digital distribution solution, expert career guidance and services.
-We believe musical talent should be empowered and so, with our digital platform we provide musicians with intuitive tools and solutions to unleash their creative potential and distribute, organise and promote their music independently and with ease.
+MusicHub is for creators and music industry professionals with an independent mindset.
+It is aimed at those looking for an easy solution to digitally organise, and release their music, as well as access expert career guidance and services.
+We believe musical talent should be empowered.
+We provide musicians with intuitive tools and solutions to unleash their creative potential and get their music heard, independently and with ease.

-While our features are geared towards independent creators, you can of course use MusicHub as a label or publisher.
+While our features are geared towards musicians, you can of course use MusicHub as a label or publisher.
 However, uploading a large number of works at one time will require increased manual effort on your part.